How to improve streaming via Streamlabs with Speedify?

-When streaming, it's best if you ensure that your Bonding Mode is set to Streaming Mode.
+When streaming, it's best if you ensure that your Bonding Mode is set to Enhance Streaming enabled.
 Speedify maximizes the speed and reliability of your streaming traffic (video calls, audio calls, live streaming, etc.) by intelligently using both bonding and redundant traffic to get the best performance from your available internet connections.
 This mode can use extra data and battery to help deliver a better streaming experience.

 Streaming with the right resolution

 When streaming to Streamlabs, it is important to choose the right resolution.
 If you're using a mid to low end PC to stream, it's best if you lower down the Output (Scaled) Resolution.
 Lowering the resolution can also improve your streaming quality as you're uploading lower resolution files online.

 For 720p video at 30 frames per second, a bitrate between 2,500 and 4,000 kbps would do.
 That translates to upload speeds between 3.2 Mbps and around 5 Mbps.
 For 720p video at 60 frames per second, the bitrate should be between 3,500 and 5,000 kbps.
 In terms of upload speeds, that means between 4.4 Mbps and 6.2 Mbps.
 Speedify can combine multiple internet connections.
 If you have multiple internet connections, you can take advantage of Speedify's channel bonding technology, which allows you to combine your internet connection for a better upload speed.

 Choosing the right server to broadcast

 Picking the server is as important as picking the right bitrate for your streams.
 As a rule of thumb, you should be picking the closest country to you.
 It is also best that you pick the same country via the Speedify server picker to greatly improve your streaming experience.

 What is it like to stream with a bonded connection?